jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## todo
 * Check dyn21 etc. files in older versions
-* Check LS-Dyna 2D (plane strain) format of eps and sig
+* Check LS-Dyna 2D (plane strain) format of eps and sig (axial-symmetry is 6 and 6 as in 3D)